Here are solutions to some common problems with AutoPlay.

-Close other programs that might be interfering by accessing the device or media directly.
+Close other programs that might be interfering.

-At the command prompt, type net start shellhwdetection, and then press Enter.
+At the command prompt, type net start shellhwdetection, and then press ENTER.

 Restart your computer.

-Holding down the Shift key opens the AutoPlay dialog box regardless of the default setting.
+Holding down the SHIFT key opens the AutoPlay dialog box regardless of the default setting.
 To prevent the AutoPlay dialog box from appearing for a specific storage type (such as a disc or device), follow these steps: